Research Finds Some R.I.-Caught Fish Test High for Mercury

 Since 2005, however, Roger Williams University professor David Taylor has been working on collecting that data, by studying the methylmercury content in the tissue of legal-size and above bluefish, striped bass, black sea bass, tautog, scup, and summer flounder caught in Narragansett Bay, Rhode Island Sound, and Block Island Sound.

-These seven species account for about 99 percent of the Ocean State’s recreational fishery, according to Taylor.
+These six species account for about 99 percent of the Ocean State’s recreational fishery, according to Taylor.

 During the past 14 years, Taylor and RWU students have been analyzing mercury levels in these species in hopes that the Rhode Island Department of Health (DOH) will update its fish consumption advisories.
 The effort is aimed at encouraging safe, healthy consumption of popular local fish.
 Many of the locally caught fish he and his students have test have exceeded the Environmental Protection Agency’s threshold level for mercury.